neelsmith/utwiddle/README.md

 The file `demo.sc` has a few examples of usage of the libraries.

 Documentation (like the utwiddle language itself) is in active development, and is [available here](https://neelsmith.github.io/utwiddle/).

+## Status

+In early phases of active development.